Our story (so far)

 People-powered media

-What a fabulous and diverse group of people we had attending!
+What a fabulous and diverse group we had attending!
 They ranged from people who’d helped to get a war memorial in Bramley and who regularly clean up war graves in an overgrown cemetery, to someone who wanted to set up a new junior football team and a lady who wanted to set up an ‘Incredible Bramley’ foraging group.

 People signed up as contributors, came up with story ideas and proposals for regular columns, signed up for free community reporter training courses and expressed an interest in being part of a steering committee to help develop our project.
 It was an incredibly inspiring evening, with so much energy and positivity in the room!